Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 Due dates are determined by the school.

-Applications for Phase 1 and 2 CIA are due by the end of Unit 2.
+Applications for Phase 1 are due by the end of Term 3 in the formative year.

-All other applications for alternative format papers are due by the end of February in the summative year.
+Applications for Phase 2 are due by the end of February in the summative year.

 For General (Senior External Examination) subjects, contact the QCAA AARA Unit as soon as possible after registration.
-Late applications may not be possible, as significant advance notice is required for design and production.
+Significant advance notice is required for design and production.

 QCAA-approved AARA (including in combination with principal-reported AARA)

-For existing long-term and chronic conditions — applications are due by completion of Units 1 and 2.
+For existing long-term and chronic conditions — applications may be submitted as soon as students are enrolled in subjects in the Student Management app.
+Applications must be submitted by completion of Units 1 and 2.

 For all others, applications are due as soon as possible before the assessment event.